padus/vacation/readme.md

 ### Windows System

 1. Create a new folder "C:\Program Files\UPS Monitoring Service" and copy the "vacation.exe", "syslog_register.reg" and "syslog_unregister.reg" files in it.\
-   *NB: If change folder name you'll have to update the "syslog_register.reg" file and the commands below accordingly.*
+   *NB: If you change the installation folder, you'll have to update the "syslog_register.reg" file and the commands below accordingly.*

 2. Double-click the "syslog_register.reg" file to register the service log message provider.

-3. Open a Powershell console as Administrator and execute the following commands, making sure to replace <hubitat_ip> with the Hubitat hub actual IP address or hostname:
+3. Open a Powershell console as Administrator and execute the following commands, making sure to replace **<hubitat_ip>** with the Hubitat hub actual IP address or hostname:

    ```text
    PS C:\> New-Service -Name "vacation" -DisplayName "UPS Monitoring Service" -Description "Hubitat UPS AC power presence and battery percentage" -BinaryPathName "C:\Program Files\UPS Monitoring Service\vacation.exe <hubitat_ip>"